Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 - Ideal for pair programming workflow with Claude Code

-- Best overall developer experience
+- Best overall developer experience for software engineering

 Opus Plan Mode - Hybrid Intelligence (Recommended for Claude Max 5X users)